10 Days Of JavaScript

 const firstString = 'HackerRank ';

-// Write code that uses console.log to print the sum of the 'firstInteger' and 'secondInteger' (converted to a Number type) on a new line.
+// Print the sum of 'firstInteger' and 'secondInteger' (converted to a Number type).

-// Write code that uses console.log to print the sum of 'firstDecimal' and 'secondDecimal' (converted to a Number type) on a new line.
+// Print the sum of 'firstDecimal' and 'secondDecimal' (converted to a Number type).

 console.log(firstString + secondString);